 The first time I posted about fitness trends, I told you five I would never try.
 The next time I posted about fitness trends, I pointed out five I wanted to try.
 Interestingly enough, some items were on both lists.
 But since I’ve covered the trends I’m both willing and not willing to tackle, I thought I’d tell you about five awesome activities that are on my bucket list — and should probably be on yours!

 I joke with my friends about how ridiculous snowshoe racing is but let’s face it, it looks like so much fun!
 Plus since it’s such a hardcore workout, it’s totally badass, too.
 Without ever having tried the sport myself, I can’t vouch for the “fun factor” for sure but I can tell you this much: it’s a workout like no other.
 If you’ve ever run dense, snow covered trails, imagine doing that — times a thousand.
 High heart rate, slow slog through the snow.
 But doesn’t it sound awesome?

 Yeah, yeah.
 I know.
 Snowboarding is nothing special.
 But for someone who’s been asking their significant other to teach them how to snowboard for the last 15 years, it’s kind of a big deal.
+Especially when they have one of the all mountain snowboards stored away, not being used!
 I was thinking 2017 would be my year to learn how to snowboard but with our serious lack of snow (except for the inopportune mid-week snowstorms) it was hard to come by a free lesson or two.
 There’s always next year…